 Before You Apply

-All applicants are encouraged to contact Assistant Director James Herrera for feedback on project ideas.
+Applicants can direct inquiries to Assistant Director James Herrera .
 Proposals will be evaluated in terms of both the scientific value of the project and the qualifications of the applicant.
 Note that TriCEM funds do not cover indirect costs or Facilities and Administrative (F&A) Costs.

 - Program Track (please see our key research areas)

 - Short Title (25 characters max)

 - Name and contact information for Project Leader, and any Co-Leaders

 - Project Summary (250 words max)